MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 The [Extended Eye Tracking SDK](https://www.nuget.org/packages/Microsoft.MixedReality.EyeTracking) enables applications to access data and features of extended eye tracking.
 It could be used together with WinRT APIs or OpenXR APIs.

-This article covers the ways that to use the extended eye tracking SDK in native engine (C# or C++/WinRT), together with WinRT APIs.
+This article covers the ways to use the extended eye tracking SDK in native engine (C# or C++/WinRT), together with WinRT APIs.

 ## Project setup